Labiri/clis-wrapper/README.md

 # XML tool format automatically detected and supported
 response = client.chat.completions.create(
-    model="claude-3-5-sonnet-20241022",
+    model="gemini-2.5-pro",
     messages=[
         {"role": "system", "content": "Tool uses are formatted using XML-style tags..."}, {"role": "user", "content": "Search for information about Python asyncio"}
     ]
 )
-# Claude will use the XML format if provided by the client
+# The model will use the XML format if provided by the client
 ```

 ### Secure Design